Tribute to Des Daniels

-We were only passing through Jervis Bay Baptist Church and yet Des showed up for us, pastorally, in every way, including a visit to Shoalhaven District Memorial Hospital when Ruth was preparing to give birth to our second baby, Ben.
+Ruth and I were only passing through Jervis Bay Baptist Church, and yet Des showed up for us, pastorally, in every way, including a visit to Shoalhaven District Memorial Hospital when Ruth was preparing to give birth to our second baby, Ben.
 Des was there for Ben’s naming and blessing, but not in any professional capacity.
-We welcomed him as a guest and again his presence was so generous and such a blessing to us at that time.
-In short I have never been pastored better!!
+We welcomed him as a guest and again his presence and participation were so generous and such a blessing to us at that time.
+In short, in my adult life, I have never been pastored better!!

-Des was so much bigger than any position, situation or season.
-The way he carried his own journey with him in his jokes, story-telling, and teaching that he allowed us to draw on so many historic sources and experiences.
-His capacity was so great that it was difficult for a denomination in an age of decline and retrenchment to find positions for him.
+Des Daniels was so much bigger than any position, situation or season.
+The way he carried his own journey with him in his jokes, story-telling, and teaching, allowed his hearers to draw on a wide array of historic sources and experiences.
+Des’ skillset was so extensive that it was difficult for a denomination like NSW Baptists in an age of decline and retrenchment to find positions for him.
 But this didn’t stop Des.
-His gracious ministry never stopped bursting its banks and blessing all those with whom he came into contact.
+His gracious ministry never stopped bursting its banks and flowing outward to bless all those with whom he came into contact.

 I will always remember Des for his warmth, humour and humanity.
-We are thankful for his 75 years.
+We are personally, deeply thankful for his seventy-five years.
 Our love and thoughts are with Des’s family as they mourn his passing.
 We will look forward to seeing him again “on the other side.”

 Thank you Des.
 Vale!